hololinked-dev/docs/README.md

 ### skaffold

-To develop the documentation with skaffold within a kubernetes cluster, create a skaffold.env file with the following content:
+To develop the documentation with skaffold within a kubernetes cluster, create a `skaffold.env` file with the following content:

 ```bash
 SKAFFOLD_DEFAULT_REPO=docker.io/<your-docker-username>
 ```

-Then run:
+You need to sparse checkout the [vps-kubernetes-cluster repository]() which will be already available as a submodule in the `deployment\vps-kubernetes-cluster` directory.
+Instructions are available in the shell script `deployment/sparse-checkout.sh`.

+Once the ingress and apps helm chart is available locally, run:

 ```bash
 skaffold dev --module dev-python-docs